Flood Restoration - Roads & Bridges

 ROADS & BRIDGES FLOOD RESTORATION PROJECT UPDATE

-Please note, there are several road and bridge projects progressing concurrently.
-Below are updates of some projects progressing this month.
+Please note, several road and bridge projects progressing concurrently, below are updates for some projects progressing this month.
 Please check the 'Projects By Name' and select the road name for latest updates.
-Additionally, if there is a road you would like to secure specific updates on, please email floodrestoration@lismore.nsw.gov.au with subject ‘Add Road Name - Notification list’ to register your contact details to receive updates.
+Additionally, if there is a road you would like specific flood restoration updates on, please register your contact details via our notification list form.

 COMPLETED WORKS